tramuntanal/pntfr/README.md

 ```

 ## Sending messages
-Pntfr suposes you have device objects, or other kind of model, with `platform` and `push_id` attributes.
+Pntfr suposes you have Device objects, or other kind of model, with `platform` and `push_id` attributes.
 Also, and optionally, a `num_notifs` integer attribute will be automagically managed to
 monitor Apple's badge in notifications (for device objects with an `increment!` method
 (like ActiveRecord;) will use `increment!(:num_notifs)`, for non ActiveRecord like